The Villa d’Este in Tivoli is one of the most remarkable and comprehensive examples of refined Renaissance culture.

 You can enter the villa via a side entrance.

-The upper floor served as the private apartments of Cardinal Ippolito.
+The upper floor served as Cardinal Ippolito’s private apartments.

 The most interesting chambers are the Throne Room, the bedroom, the private study, and the church.